C2DH/ranketwo-submissions/storyboards/Voiceover Script (≈5_00)20251119.md

 ✂︎ *Cut the rhetorical questions in line 1 if needed (–20–25 words).*

 **Principle 4 — Mapping is a powerful act (2:06–2:40)**
 To map is to **argue**.
 Mapping makes claims about where people live, who belongs, what resources lie where, and which routes matter.
-Lines and colors can affect budgets, shape borders, or direct aid.
-Who maps is empowered to decide whose perspective counts—so mapping carries responsibility.
+The choice of colors and where lines are drawn affects our view on borders, influences political decisions and directs aid.
+Anyone can map.
+But whose map is read has the power to influence perspectives—so mapping carries responsibility.

 **Principle 5 — Maps are always political (2:41–3:10)**
 “Political” here means maps participate in decisions about **power, inclusion, and visibility**.
 Boundaries, place names, data sources, and legends encode viewpoints.